ArnaudCarrere/aletheion_blockchain/README.md

-# News Clip Business Network
+# Accounts Certification Network
-Trusted News Network (TNN) - A sample hyperledger composer business network definition (BND)
+A blockchain POC on Hyperledger Composer

-> This is a news clip Hyperledger Composer sample, which demonstrates the core functionality of Hyperledger Composer by changing the values of the points for producer of clips after a watched transaction and well as changing the value of reputation for consumer that are watching the produced video news clips.
+> This is a Hyperledger Composer POC, which demonstrates the core functionalities of our solution by changing the status of the accounts after a decision taken by the corresponding company.

-**This business network defines:**
+**This network defines:**
-- A network of decentralized users (Participants) that participates in the network by either producing or consuming video/news clips (Assets).
+- A network of decentralized companies (participants) that participates in the network by managing their bank accounts.
-- Producers earns rewards/points every time the clips they have produced and uploaded into the network are consumed (emitting a watched transaction).
-- Consumers earns reputation points every time they watched a published news clip.
+- An account is added to the blockchain by a bank as Awaiting during a transfer.
+- An account can be Rejected or Certified through the mobile app by the associated company.

 **Participant**
-`User`
+`Company`

 **Asset**
-`NewsClip`
+`Account`

 **Transaction**
-`WatchedTransaction`
-`PublishedTransaction`
+`CertifiedTransaction`
+`RejectedTransaction`

 **Event**
-`WatchedEvent`
+`CertifiedEvent`
+`RejectedEvent`
 `ErrorEvent`

-NewsClip are produced by a Users (producers) and watched by Users (consumers) and the value property on a NewsClip can be modified by submitting either a PublishedTransaction or WatchedTransaction.
-The PublishedTransaction must be submitted by the producer prior to submitting a WatchedTransaction by any User in the network which will subsequently emits a WatchedEvent.
+Accounts are added to the blockchain by banks and processed by companies as Certified or Rejected by submitting either a CertifiedTransaction or RejectedTransaction.
+These transactions and events must be submitted by the company corresponding to the account.
+Once the account is processed, the bank receives the result to finish the transfer.

 To test this Business Network Definition in the **Test** tab:

-Create a `User` participant:
+Create a `Company` participant:

 ```
 {
-  "$class": "org.acme.sample.User",
+  "$class": "org.acme.sample.Company",
-  "userId": "USER1",
-  "firstName": "Tobias",
-  "lastName": "Hunter",
-  "points":"0",
-  "reputation":"0",
+  "companyId": "peugeotId",
+  "companyName": "Automobiles Peugeot",
+  "address": "7 RUE HENRI STE CLAIRE DEVILLE 92563 RUEIL-MALMAISON",
+  "touch":"To configure",
+  "siret": 55214450301248
 }
 ```

-Create a `NewsClip` asset:
+Create a `Account` asset:

 ```
 {
-  "$class": "org.acme.sample.NewsClip",
+  "$class": "org.acme.sample.Account",
-  "clipId": "CLIP1",
-  "producer": "resource:org.acme.sample.User#USER1",
-  "title": "POTUS",
-  "topic": "politics",
-  "tags": "potus, politics",
-  "length": "120"
+  "accountId": "1",
+  "company": "resource:org.acme.sample.Company#peugeotId",
+  "accountName": "PEUGEOT IVRY",
+  "iban": "FR7630004015870002601171220",
+  "status": "Awaiting"
 }
 ```

-Submit a `PublishedTransaction` transaction:
+Submit a `CertifiedTransaction` transaction:

 ```
 {
-  "$class": "org.acme.sample.WatchedTransaction",
+  "$class": "org.acme.sample.CertifiedTransaction",
-  "newsClip": "resource:org.acme.sample.NewsClip#CLIP1",
-  "producer": "resource:org.acme.sample.User#USER1"
+  "account": "resource:org.acme.sample.Account#1",
+  "company": "resource:org.acme.sample.Company#peugeotId"
 }
 ```

+After submitting this transaction, you should now see the transaction in the Transaction Registry and that a `CertifiedEvent` has been emitted.

-Submit a `WatchedTransaction` transaction:
+Submit a `RejectedTransaction` transaction:

 ```
 {
-  "$class": "org.acme.sample.WatchedTransaction",
+  "$class": "org.acme.sample.RejectedTransaction",
-  "newsClip": "resource:org.acme.sample.NewsClip#CLIP1",
-  "consumer": "resource:org.acme.sample.User#USER1"
+  "account": "resource:org.acme.sample.Account#1",
+  "company": "resource:org.acme.sample.Company#peugeotId"
 }
 ```

-After submitting this transaction, you should now see the transaction in the Transaction Registry and that a `WatchedEvent` has been emitted.
+After submitting this transaction, you should now see the transaction in the Transaction Registry and that a `RejectedEvent` has been emitted.